<img src="https://ws.zoominfo.com/pixel/20BaaYt5U7vKWlVNoJuI" width="1" height="1" style="display: none;">

 So having the right tools in place is critical.
 This makes it easier to run campaigns against our podcasts, including social, email, blog, and so on.

-Now, On to Convincing the CEO Your B2B Podcast is the (Pod)Cat’s Meow
+Now, On to Convincing the CEO Your B2B Podcast Is a Growth Engine

 We’ve talked about why you should move beyond vanity metrics and outlined some ways to tap into podcast metrics by utilizing your owned channels.
-But how exactly are you going to take this information and convince your CEO (or another nay-sayer) that podcasting is a worthy investment for your brand?
+But how exactly are you going to take this information and convince your CEO (or another nay-sayer) that podcasting is a worthy investment for growing your brand?
+The key question you need to answer is how to measure podcast success.

 Don’t stop there.
 Look for opportunities to map those goals to bigger business goals.
 CEOs and other leaders don’t want to crush your creativity and ability to be innovative in your work.
 But they do want to know that the investments you’re making are contributing to the goals your team and business is setting.